ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 Log Files
 ==========

 Listed below are the output files of CMC with the variables printed out.
-Unless explicitly stated, variables are in `code units`.

 output.dyn.dat
 ---------------